CredentialCompassJump to FAQ

 1. 1.
 Meet Pennsylvania eligibility requirements for Anesthesiologist licensure.

-4. 4.
-Submit your application to the Department of State~Bureau of Professional & Occupational Affairs~Medicine Board.
+5. 5.
+Submit the application to Department of State~Bureau of Professional & Occupational Affairs~Medicine Board and monitor board communications.

 Salary Insights in Pennsylvania